Codecademy/docs/content/html/concepts/tags/terms/q/q.md

 ---

 The `<q>` tag is used to represent a brief inline quotation.
-It accepts a `cite` attribute which will link to a source, providing further context for the quotation.
+It accepts a `cite` attribute which will link to a source that provides further context for the quotation.

 ## Syntax